Twitter Has Answers For Donald Trump, Who Wants To Know When People Will Thank Him For Firing James Comey

-Donald Trump suddenly fired Federal Bureau of Investigation Director James Comey on May 9 of 2017, and just two days later — as The New York Times reported — Trump revealed in a nationally televised interview that, “when I decided to just do it, I said to myself — I said, you know, this Russia thing with Trump and Russia is a made-up story.”
+Donald Trump suddenly fired FBI Director James Comey on May 9, 2017, and just two days later, as New York Times reported, Trump revealed in a nationally televised interview that, “when I decided to just do it, I said to myself — I said, you know, this Russia thing with Trump and Russia is a made-up story.”

-And just one day after he fired Comey, Trump met with two top Russian officials — Ambassador Sergei Kislyak and Foreign Minister Sergey Lavrov — in the Oval Office telling them, as later leaked to the media, “I just fired the head of the F.B.I..
+And just one day after he fired Comey, Trump met with two top Russian officials — Ambassador Sergei Kislyak and Foreign Minister Sergey Lavrov — in the Oval Office telling them, as later leaked to the media, and shared by Vanity Fair, “I just fired the head of the F.B.I..
 He was crazy, a real nut job.
 I faced great pressure because of Russia.
 That’s taken off.”

-In that same meeting, Trump leaked highly classified information about anti-terrorist operations in Syria to the two Russian officials, as The Inquisitr reported at the time.
+In that same meeting, Trump leaked highly classified information about anti-terrorist operations in Syria to the two Russian officials, as the Inquisitr reported at the time.

 Trump fired Comey despite the fact that during the 2016 presidential campaign, he praised Comey for sending a letter to Congress saying that the FBI might reopen the investigation into Democratic candidate Hillary Clinton’s use of a private email server while she was secretary of state, with less than two weeks to go in the campaign.
 Trump lauded Comey’s “guts” and said that he “did the right thing,” Politico reported in October of 2016.

-But on Thursday, Trump — in a message posted to his Twitter account, asked when people would thank him for firing Comey.
+But on Thursday, Trump, in a message posted to his Twitter account, asked when people would thank him for firing Comey.

 When will people start saying, “thank you, Mr. President, for firing James Comey?”